dlr-eoc/prosEO/processing-engine/k8s-deploy/docs/PROV_TERRAFORM.md

    $ ./hosts --hostfile
    ```

+### Firewalls

+Make sure the openstack system you're using has inbound firewall rules accepting
+packets from all sources on port 22 (SSH), 80 (HTTP) and 443 (HTTPS) for the
+bastion host(s).
+The specifics of that are up to your provider.

 ### Open Telekom Cloud

 In the OTC, a Virtual Private Cloud will be configured for this set of VMs,